Post

 ~=14:20 Gamcheon Culture Village

-We didn’t plan to take photos, just visiting the spots; it felt like a rainbow community with some cafes.
-We strolled through quickly, then went to another bus stop to take the bus back to the hotel.
+We didn’t plan to take photos, just visiting spots; it felt like a rainbow village with some cafes.
+We walked through quickly and took the bus back to the hotel from another bus stop.

 ~=15:00 Return to Noah Hotel for rest

-I initially thought there were no coin-operated washing machines, but it turns out free washers are available in the third-floor restroom.
+• I initially thought there were no coin-operated washing machines, but it turns out there is a free washing machine available in the third-floor restroom.

-The unique feature is that the grill plate doubles as the pot lid.
+• The unique feature is that the grill plate is a pot lid.

-Xiaocai includes vitamin C (I checked that taking vitamin C before or after barbecue can reduce free radicals and lower cancer risk).
+• The side dishes include a piece of vitamin C (I checked, and taking vitamin C before or after BBQ can reduce free radicals and lower the risk of cancer).

-Ordered two pork, one beef, two bowls of instant noodles, and Cass beer.
-Each meat portion is 18,000 KRW.
-The total was NT$1,060, very affordable, and the meat was delicious!!
+• Ordered two pork, one beef, two bowls of instant noodles, and Cass beer.
+Each meat portion costs 18,000 KRW.
+The total was NT$1,060, which is very affordable, and the meat was delicious!!
 Highly recommended.

 ~= 18:30 Walk to Busan Tower

-After eating, walk to Busan Tower to digest for about 20 minutes.
+After eating, walk all the way to Busan Tower to digest, which takes about 20 minutes.

 The whole way was lively, with many restaurants to eat at.

-The navigation should actually be set to — 龍頭山紀念公園入口 Yongdusan Media Park Entrance There is an escalator going up there; from this point, you need to hike uphill for about 5 minutes.
+The navigation should actually be set to — Yongdusan Media Park Entrance , where there is an escalator going up; from here, you need to climb a short hill (about 5 minutes).

-19:00 Arrive at the base of Busan Tower, wait until sunset before going up to see the night view
+19:00 Arrive at the foot of Busan Tower, wait for sunset before going up to see the night view

 19:30 Go up Busan Tower

-Show your Busan Pass at the first-floor counter to exchange for an entrance ticket.
+Show the Busan Pass at the first-floor counter to exchange for tickets and enter.

-Busan Tower ticket holders can scan the QR code to play a puzzle game.
+You can scan the QR code on the Busan Tower ticket to play a puzzle game.
 Solving all the codes will earn you a small prize.
-(I have written the codes below)
+(I have written the codes later.)

-Many people were already waiting when I arrived.
+There were already many people waiting when we arrived.

 19:45 Busan sunset glow.